-So here, we've gathered a selection of instruments that we feel offer a useful cross-section of the off-the-shelf models from a variety of jazz guitar brands.
+So here, we've gathered a selection of instruments that offer a useful cross-section of the best off-the-shelf models from a variety of renowned jazz guitar brands.

-From big bodied guitars, to archtops and classic semi-hollows at a wide range of prices, these have all been vetted and approved by our eagle-eared reviews team, and should deliver years of top service, whether you play traditional, fusion or more contemporary forms of jazz.
+From big bodied guitars, to archtops and classic semi-hollows at a wide range of prices, these have all been vetted and approved by our eagle-eared reviews team, and should deliver years of excellent service, whether you play traditional, fusion or more contemporary forms of jazz.